se-edu/addressbook-level2/README.md

 ##### Ex : Practice automated CLI testing

 * Run the tests as explained in the [Testing](#testing) section.
+* Examine the test script to understand how the script works.
 * Add a few more tests to the `input.txt`.
 Run the tests.
 It should fail.<br> Modify `expected.txt` to make the tests pass again.
 * Edit the `AddressBook.java` to modify the behavior slightly and modify tests to match.